 The leopard, as a stronger predator is better able to defend its cubs and a typical litter for a leopard is 2 cubs.

 Like most cats, the leopard is a solitary hunter with males and females coming together only to mate.
-Male cheetahs, on the other hand, are known to form coalitions of 2 to 3 individuals, often brothers.
+Male cheetahs, on the other hand, are known to form coalitions (a collective noun used for a group of cheetahs) of 2 to 3 individuals, often brothers.
 So if you spot several spotted cats together, they are most likely cheetahs.

 Of the two cats, only the leopards are known for becoming man-eaters.
 Most reports of leopards hunting people come from northern India where the cats targeted mostly women and children.